The Painful History of Ethereum Classic

 4. Once a startup gained at least 20% of the vote, it received access to DAO funds.

 The simplicity of the fundraising process caused a frenzy among cryptocurrency enthusiasts.
-In the first month since its launch the DAO raised more than $150 million in Ether, almost 14% of all ETH issued to date!
+In the first month since its launch the DAO raised more than $150 million in Ether, almost 14% of all ETH issued to date.

 How the DAO was Hacked

+The feast didn’t last for long, unfortunately; a huge security breach was discovered and exploited by an unknown hacker on June 17, 2016, who withdrew $50 million from the fund.
+After the DAO hack, Ethereum’s market cap dropped from $15 billion to less than $11 billion in a matter of days.
 The method of getting hold of the funds was so simple it could barely be described as a hack.
 In order for investors to withdraw their funds all they needed to do was to file a request, and a splitting function then exchanged their DAO tokens back to Ether.
-A hacker injected a recursive function into the request, which allowed a repeat of the withdrawal process many times over for the same DAO tokens before the transaction was registered in the network.
+The hacker injected a recursive function into the request, which allowed a repeat of the withdrawal process many times over for the same DAO tokens before the transaction was registered in the network.
 This function repeated again and again until one-third of the raised funds was stolen.

 The Network Reversal and the Community Split